DaBluePiano/sidneys-notes/content/02 School/Year 9/Year 9 HSIE/Movement of Peoples/Movement of Peoples Full Form.md

 ---
 creation_date: Saturday, May 10th 2025, 5:35:01 pm
-last_edit_date: Saturday, May 24th 2025, 5:31:56 pm
+last_edit_date: Saturday, May 24th 2025, 5:33:18 pm
-title: HSIE Semester 1
+title: Movement of Peoples Full Form
 draft: false
 ---

 # Movement of Peoples

 ## The Main Causes of Migration from 1750 to 1901

 The period from 1750 to 1901 saw an unprecedented increase in the number of people moving around the world – a process known as ==migration==.
 Some people moved within their ==own countries== (e.g. from rural areas to urban areas) while others moved ==between countries== (e.g. from England to new colonies in North America and Australia).